kchinzei/kch-rgbw-lib/docs/WaveLength.md

 - Note that it can return physically nonsense wave length if the input is far from the CIE 1931 chromaticity curve (7).

-## To do

-- `xyFit2Gamut()` should be revised about under what condition it modifies the input color.
-Current code does not map color when it's inside the contour.
-- Names of exported function are not consistent.
-Need refactoring.

 # License

 The MIT License (MIT)